willquill/plex-docker/README.md

 You may purchase a dummy plug to plug into the port in lieu of using an actual cable with a monitor.
 The dummy plugs stick out about an inch from the server's port and trick Intel QuickSync into thinking a monitor is plugged in.
 Search "dummy plug 4k" on your shopping site of choice to find one.

-## Prepare ddclient
+## Prepare cloudflare-ddns

-I use Cloudflare, but you can find a default ddclient.conf file to see how to set it up for other providers.
+I use Cloudflare, but if you use something else for DDNS, you can swap it out for the ddclient Docker container.
+I used ddclient for a long time, but they were slow to adopt changes to the Cloudflare API, and I kept running into problems.

-Edit the `ddclient.conf` file to match your parameters.
-Then move it to the ddclient directory as follows: `mv ddclient.conf config/ddclient`
+Edit the `config.json` file to match your parameters.
+Then move it to the cloudflare-ddns directory as follows: `mv config.json config/cloudflare-ddns`

-The value of the password is the key found in Cloudflare at My Profile > API Tokens > Global API Key
+While the docker container supports your Cloudflare global API key via different config syntax, the way I structured my JSON is compatible with zone-specific API tokens.
+Note that you must allow **both** READ and EDIT.

-You may also choose to create an API key specific to the zone.
+If your domain is example.com, you may want to use media.example.com for Overseerr and history.example.com for Tautulli.
+To make things easier, I created an A record called ddns.
+And then I have a CNAME to point media and history to ddns.example.com.
+This way, I only need to put one subdomain in the config file.

-Important: The subdomain you use _must already exist_ in the zone.
-The ddclient container is capable of updating the existing A record but not creating one that does not exist.
-I usually create and point the A record to 1.1.1.1 before launching ddclient so that I can watch the IP address change after launch to confirm it works.
+The cloudflare-ddns config file supports not only multiple subdomains but multiple zones.

 ## Launch your infrastructure